seppinho/pixyll/_posts/2015-08-27-cloudgene.md

 For now, check out one of the web services to get a feeling what [Cloudgene](http://cloudgene.uibk.ac.at) can do for you.
 The services will be introduced in with more details in near future.

-In the next post, I'll show you how you to combine the ideas of my [first](http://seppinho.github.io/docker/hadoop/2015/08/26/docker-hadoop/) blog post with Cloudgene resulting in a Hadoop-As-A-Service approach.
+In the next post, I'll show you how you to combine the ideas of my [first](http://seppinho.github.io/docker/hadoop/2015/08/26/docker-hadoop/) blog post with Cloudgene resulting in a Hadoop-As-A-Service approach for local usage.